nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/Nesting_generation.md

 ```
 ../bin/isuba_gmapi.sh. $target_region
 ```
+do we need to copy blkdat to experimetn folder?

 ## Physical nesting conditions
 - Download the nesting-files needed: for physics: uo, vo, zos, thetao, so, make sure you get the files on a with varibles on z-levels (if the model is not a z-level model).